FAY280708/Film-Idea-Generator/README.md

 ## 📄 License

-Distributed under no licenses currently.
+Currently distributed under no licenses.
 See `LICENSE` for more information.

 ## 📞 Contact